 The original ‘gentle giant’ of the dog world, the Dane is a large, elegant, mastiff type.
 Rambunctious as puppies, Danes quickly settle into a calm, majestic companion.

 Sweet, slobbery swimmers, the Newfie is quite an active dog outside the house.
 Great with children and families, this all-purpose heavy dog can also be trained to pull carts.

 (Sound on for impressive snoring!)
-The Saint, like the Newfie, loves his outdoor time, though is a furry lump inside the home.
-Rambunctious in puppyhood, the adult Saint prefers to get his exercise carrying a load, hiking in the cool mountain air, or gently drowning you with drool.
+The Saint, like the Newfie, loves her outdoor time, though is a furry lump inside the home.
+Rambunctious in puppyhood, the adult Saint Bernard prefers to get her exercise hiking in the cool mountain air, or gently drowning you in drool.